Last Updated on December 11, 2020

 Unlike some of its competitors, Alpaca does not charge a fee for data.

 The broker currently has two separate offers for data.
-There is an integration with Alpha Vantage and with Polygon.
+There is an integration with Polygon as well as an in-house solution.

 Can anyone open an account with Alpaca?